paulixta-oss/svelte-checklist/README.md

 };
 ```

+- meta - The meta data as described in the CheckList component API
 - entries - The list of entries
 - AllChecked (automatic update) - True if all entries are checked
 - noneChecked (automatic update) - True if no entries are checked